Respiratory allergy

 Overview

-Allergic rhinitis (AR) is the most common allergy in the country.
+Hay fever is the most common allergy in the country.
 However, most people do not seek medical care – and those that do use nasal sprays often don’t use them as consistently or for as long as recommended.

 Poor control of symptoms can lead to decreased physical and mental health and underperformance at school and work.